suerfu/polaris/README.md

 * Each module is launched as a separate thread for fast and efficient multi-tasking.
 * polaris framework acts as a common platform that coordinates the transition of user modules throughout different phases of DAQ, and the communication between them.

+NOTE: if this program is used in your experiment, please cite the following work: *Suerfu, B., 2018.
+Polaris: a general-purpose, modular data acquisition framework.
+Journal of Instrumentation, 13(12), p.T12004.*

 ### Requirement